 If you have ever wanted to visit Alaska, exploring a new place with kids is always fun.
 Just like any vacation, there are always new places to explore and things to see.
 Of course, when you start planning, you will most likely want to do some research about the different areas and what to see and do.
-Here’s a great start for your list when you plan your trip to Alaska with kids.
+Here’s a great start with awesome family things to do in Alaska with kids.
+Alaska is a really big state so make sure you look at the map and see which areas or destinations are within travel distance.

 Alaska’s tourist season is a short period in the summer.
 This means that many tours and excursions may have limited availability during the off-season.
 If you have your heart set on a particular activity, check to make sure it will be available and open when you’d like to visit.
-It is so disappointing to plan on something specific on a family vacation to Alaska with kids and then find out that the destination or event is closed.
-Plan ahead!
+It is so disappointing to plan on something specific on a family vacation and then find out that the destination or event is closed.
+Plan ahead to make sure you have the right equipment, gear, clothing, and plans!

 Anchorage